naala89/apiopenstudio/README.md

 GaterData has a heirarchical approach to API resources.

-* `account` - this defines a tope level entity, like a client.
+* `account` - this defines a top-level entity, like a client.
 * `application` - these belong to an account, and are used to group API resources, like a department, project or product.
 * `resource` - These are individual API definitions that belong to an application.